Taking a break – how to make your limited company ‘dormant’

 You may opt to keep a limited company dormant for a number of other reasons; to protect a brand, prevent the same name being registered by another business, or to secure intellectual property.

-Even if a company is ‘dormant’, you still need to file accounts with Companies House every year.
-As the director of the company, it is your responsibility to ensure that accounts are submitted whether or not the company has been trading during the past financial year.
+As the director of the company, it is your responsibility to ensure that accounts are submitted, regardless of whether the company has been trading during the past financial year.

-So when exactly is a company considered to be ‘dormant’ and what kind of information do you need to file to meet your tax obligations?
+So, when exactly is a company considered to be ‘dormant’, and what kind of information do you need to file to meet your tax obligations?

 When is a limited company dormant?